AppsFlyerKnowledge/devhub/docs/guides/deep_linking/smart-script-web-tool/dl_smart_script_v2.md

 See [example](https://appsflyersdk.github.io/appsflyer-onelink-smart-script/examples/impressions_cross_platform.html?incmp=gogo&inmedia=email) of an impressions fired using a OneLink template who has cross-platform support.
 For example an impression fired from a non-mobile platform (e.g desktop or console).

+> 📘 Firing an impression from a cross platform landing page
+>
+> You can find here a [code example](https://github.com/AppsFlyerSDK/appsflyer-sample-app-smartscript-demo-page/blob/8c0b6e7385b3b0cedd1208a530f002438a336e76/index.html#L241-L244) for firing an impression from a [demo landing page](https://appsflyersdk.github.io/appsflyer-sample-app-smartscript-demo-page/)

 > 🚧 A must-do workaround
 >